csspacecoast/www/content/_index.md

 # Reading Room

-Our Reading Room provides a quiet place to pray, study, and explore the Bible, the writings of Mary Baker Eddy, and Christian Science publications.
+Our Reading Room is for the community.
+It provides a quiet place to pray, study, and explore the Bible, the writings of Mary Baker Eddy, and Christian Science publications.

 {% button(local="@/reading-room.md") %}